title

 Articles of Confederation and Hard Times to Shay's Rebellion

-The colony that created the first rebel constitution was Massachusetts, in 1775, and it was soon followed by constitutions in each of the other states.
-Such constitutions influenced the content of the Declaration of Independence.
-They were the groundwork for the first Articles of Confederation and later for the United States Constitution.
+The colony that created the first rebel constitution was Massachusetts, in 1775.
+It was soon followed by other constitutions, and these were groundwork for the first Articles of Confederation and later for the United States Constitution.

 The Continental Congress drafted its Articles of Confederation in 1776 and 1777.
 These articles proposed a federation of states, each state to be independent with its own constitution and its own guarantees of liberty.
-The Articles of Confederation granted each state one vote in the Continental Congress, apportioned federal taxes, declared that the Continental Congress could wage war and could borrow and issue money.
-The Articles of Confederation was a proposal that needed ratification by each of the colonies, and all thirteen states had ratified the articles by the last year of the fighting -- in February 1781.
+The Articles of Confederation granted each state one vote in the Continental Congress and apportioned federal taxes.
+The Articles declared that the Continental Congress could wage war and could borrow and issue money.
+The Articles of Confederation needed ratification by each of the colonies, and all thirteen states ratified the articles by the end of the war, in February 1781.

-The peace treaty of 1783 inspired cheer and hope, but these were dashed by the economic hard times that followed.
-In these years, the Continental Congress often had too few delegates to make a quorum, and occasionally it moved -- in June 1783 to Princeton, in November 1783 to Annapolis, in early 1784 to Trenton, and in late 1784 to New York City.
-The Continental Congress was short of funds, and, for cash, the congress was happy to sell lands on the frontier to land speculators.
+The peace treaty with Britain signed in Paris in 1783 inspired cheer and hope, but these were dashed by the economic hard times that followed.
+In these years, the Continental Congress often had too few delegates to make a quorum, and occasionally it moved – in June 1783 to Princeton, in November 1783 to Annapolis, in early 1784 to Trenton, and in late 1784 to New York City.
+The Continental Congress was short of funds, and for cash the congress was happy to sell lands on the frontier to land speculators.

-The economic hard times was accompanied by unrest.
-And seeing the benefit that would accrue from a greater unity and a rule of law, Alexander Hamilton and others, in 1785, launched an effort to restore property and political rights to former loyalists.
+The economic hard times was accompanied by more unrest.
+And in 1785, seeing the benefit that would accrue from a greater unity and a rule of law, Alexander Hamilton and others launched an effort to restore property and political rights to former loyalists.
 They argued against vengeance.
 The skills of loyalist merchants were useful, and by 1787 the states were repealing their anti-loyalist legislation.